evmos/evmosjs/docs/transactions/gov/README.md

-# Gov
+# Governance

-This package creates transaction payloads with messages from the [Gov Module](https://docs.cosmos.network/v0.47/modules/gov).
+This package creates transaction payloads with messages from the [Gov Module](https://docs.cosmos.network/main/modules/gov).

 Find the `TxContext` and `TxPayload` types in the Transaction Docs.